 Myth: Anyone could benefit from a multivitamin

-RobsPhoto/Shutterstock Vitamin supplements came into vogue in the early 1900s, when it was difficult or impossible for most people to get a wide variety of fresh fruits and vegetables year-round.
-Back then, vitamin-deficiency diseases weren’t unheard-of: the bowed legs and deformed ribs of rickets (caused by a severe shortage of vitamin D) or the skin problems and mental confusion of pellagra (caused by a lack of the B vitamin niacin).
-But these days, you’re extremely unlikely to be seriously deficient if you eat an average American diet, if only because many packaged foods are vitamin-enriched.
-(Still, watch out for these silent signs of a vitamin deficiency.)
+RobsPhoto/Shutterstock In the early 1900s, vitamin-deficiency diseases weren’t unheard-of: These days, you’re extremely unlikely to be seriously deficient.
+Most packaged foods are vitamin-enriched.
 Sure, most of us could do with a couple more daily servings of produce, but a multi doesn’t do a good job at substituting for those.
 “Multivitamins have maybe two dozen ingredients—but plants have hundreds of other useful compounds,” says Marian Neuhouser, PhD, of the cancer prevention program at the Fred Hutchinson Cancer Research Center in Seattle, Washington.
 “If you just take a multivitamin, you’re missing lots of compounds that may be providing benefits.”
 Don’t miss these other 8 vitamins that are useless, if not dangerous.

 Myth: A multivitamin can make up for a bad diet